Last Updated on 10/22/2022

 Right along the promenade that runs parallel to Côte des Basques, you’ll find a few bars with prime outdoor seating for surfer/people-watching.
 I chose Carlos for its innovative drink list, prime views, beautiful interior and trendy (but not pretentious) vibe.
 Drinks were great, and the servers were friendly.
 Take a seat on the cushioned steps facing the ocean and watch the sunset.

 Les Halles is a historical food market hall that first opened in 1885.
 Today it features stalls selling meat, fish, pastries, cheese, flowers, produce, coffee and more.
-Foodies can’t miss this market.
+Join the line of chic French women and surfers for coffee at Lobita.
 Open every day 7:30 am to 2:00 pm with additional evening hours during July and August.

 6. See Villa Belza